eoda-macs401/earth_ocean_data_analysis/_sources/Assignments/files_markdown_git.md

 Use JupyterLab to launch a terminal and use the terminal to do the following tasks:

-1. Create a new directory called `resume` on your new "eoda" thumbdrive
+- Create a new directory called `resume` on your new "eoda" thumbdrive

 To get to your new thumbdrive from the command line (terminal), you'll need to change directories into it.
-You should know how to do this from the Unix Tutorial, however, you may not knwo how to find it on your system.
+You should know how to do this from the [Unix Tutorial](../Pages/intro_to_unix), however, you may not know how to find it on your specific system.

 #### For Mac users
 External hard drives tend to 'auto mount' to the `/Volumes` directory.
-So to move to within your new thumb drive, you could type the following into terminal:
+So to move to within your new thumb drive (and make the new directory), you could type the following into terminal:

 ```
 $ cd /Volumes/eoda
 $ mkdir resume
 ```
-Then change directories into your new `resume` directory (you know how to do that!)
+Then change directories *into* your new `resume` directory (you know how to do that!)
 #### For Windows users
 External hard drives tend to 'auto mount' to a new directory - kind of like your main C:\\ directory, but with a diffrent letter (i.e. `E`, `W`... something else).
 You may need to find it in the filesystem within Windows to know where to go, but then to get there in JupyterLab Terminal, the command will likely look something like this (for `E` directory example mount point):